-At Kostopolous Law Group, we routinely handle retail theft cases in Cook County and throughout Chicago.
-Mr. Kostopoulos is a former prosecutor who has handled thousands of cases and will use his experience to aggressively attack the prosecution’s case.
+At Kostopolous Law Group, we routinely handle retail theft cases throughout Chicago.
+Mr. Kostopoulos is a former prosecutor.
+He has handled thousands of cases and will use his experience to aggressively attack the prosecution’s case.
 If you’re facing shoplifting charges, speak with a Chicago retail theft attorney at Kostopoulos Law Group today.

-Contrary to popular myth, one does not need to leave the store with an item to be convicted of theft, and one does not even need to leave the store aisle with an item.
+Contrary to popular myth, you do not need to leave the store with an item to be convicted of theft.
 Instead, the offense is complete when the defendant “obtains or exerts unauthorized control over property of the owner.”
 Pursuant to 720 ILCS 5/16-25, This conduct includes:

 - Physical Touch: Moving an item with the intent to keep or destroy it constitutes theft in Illinois.
 Intent can be inferred from actions, such as placing an item in one’s pocket as opposed to a shopping cart.